splunk/ponydocs/INSTALL.md

 * Admins
 	* Folks who can add, remove, and move Employees and Editors to the different product docteam groups

+### For this INSTALL document

+1. You can run SQL commands on the MediaWiki DB
+1. You backed up your MediaWiki DB before starting the INSTALL

 Quick Install Instructions
 --------------------------

 Notes: Please complete all install instructions before attempting to use your new PonyDocs installation.
 Failure to do so will result in frustration and keyboard tossing.

 ### 1) Configure Apache.